CraftAcademy/library-challenge/README.md

 I want to have the system record that the book has been borrowed by that member.

-In order to permit a member to borrow a book of interest, I want to have the system calculate a due date one month from the borrow date.
+In order to permit a member to borrow a book of interest, I want to have the system calculate a due date one month from the borrow date, and record that date.

 In order to inform a member of a book due date,
 I want to have the system inform the member of the due date when the book is borrowed.